aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/protection-and-unprotection/file-protection/setting-strong-encryption-type/_index.md

 To overcome this problem, use one of the strong encryption types provided by Microsoft Excel.
 You can change the encryption type to the strongest available CSP.
 For strong encryption, a minimum key length of 128 bits is required, for example, 'Microsoft Strong Cryptographic Provider'.

-You can also encrypt and password protect Excel files with strong encryption type using the Aspose.Cells API.
+You can also encrypt and password protect Excel files with strong encryption type using the Aspose.Cells for Python via .NET API.

 {{% /alert %}}

 ## **Applying Encryption with Microsoft Excel**
 To implement file encryption in Microsoft Excel (for example 2007):